Knotx/knotx/README.md

 ## Community / Issues

-All feature requests and bugs can be filed as issues on [Gitub](https://github.com/Cognifide/knotx/issues).
+All feature requests and bugs can be filed as issues on [GitHub](https://github.com/Cognifide/knotx/issues).
 Do not use Github issues to ask questions, post them on the [User Group](https://groups.google.com/forum/#!forum/knotx) or [Gitter Chat](https://gitter.im/Knotx/Lobby).

-## Licence
+## License

 **Knot.x** is licensed under the [Apache License, Version 2.0 (the "License")](https://www.apache.org/licenses/LICENSE-2.0.txt)